benjaminkoffel/elixir-cluster/README.md

 # open erlang observer
 :observer.start

-# spawn worker that calculates fibonacci for n then dies
+# spawn worker that calculates something for n then dies
-App.fib(n)
+App.work(n)

 # list workers running on this node
 Supervisor.which_children(App.Supervisor)